As we all know, references can make you or break you. References are your lifeline to more money and a better career opportunity!

 No doubt your performance speaks for itself, but someone needs to back it up.
 In today’s workforce, you are permitted by federal guidelines only to retrieve dates of employment and salary verification from former employers.
 Not one person—HR or an employer—can go off on a tangent about you whether you were good or bad.
 But we all know if you were as good as you profess to be, then naturally everyone would be most happy to share that information.
 Yes, we know it can be tough out there and very competitive, but most often we find people are willing to share in one’s success.

-Prepare and do your homework now before you are in need of having to provide references.
+Keep track of who would be a good reference before you are in need of having to provide references.
 No prospective employer or recruiter in the Atlanta area wants to see you hem-n-haw over who you might be able to use for a reference—this only throws up red flags and questions your organizational ability.